HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/validation.md

 2. **Access the DX environment and verify IQ UI components are loaded:**

     Open your DX environment in a browser and navigate to a page with IQ chatbot integration.
 The chatbot should be visible and interactive.

+    For detailed instructions on accessing your DX environment and configuring IQ UI components, see [Accessing the DX environment](../../access.md).

 ## Step 5: Verify MCP Server Integration